PREMIERE: Links Hall @ Constellation, Chicago, 2014

 CO-CREATED & CO-DIRECTED BY Leslie Buxbaum Danzig & Julia Rhoads

 Michel Rodriguez Cintra, Daniel Gibson, Elizabeth Luse, Marc Macaranas, Cassandra Porter, Benjamin Wardell, Meghann Wilkinson

 ORIGINAL MUSIC COMPOSED BY: The Claudettes (Johnny Iguana, Michael Caskey)

-Equal parts dance and theater, The Queue unfolds in a fictional airport, where travelers stumble humorously, tragically and awkwardly into each others’ private lives.
-Created by Lucky Plush founder/director Julia Rhoads and collaborator Leslie Danzig, The Queue finds its influences in early 20th-century forms of slapstick, vaudeville, Busby Berkeley-style choreography, creaky one-act plays and a 1746 farcical play about a family inheritance.
+Equal parts dance and theater, The Queue is set in a fictional international airport, where travelers stumble humorously, tragically, and awkwardly into each other’s private lives.
+The Queue’s influences are early 20th century forms of slapstick, vaudeville acts, Busby Berkeley style choreography, creaky 1-act plays, and a 1746 farcical play about a family inheritance.
 These sources and performance vocabularies collide with contemporary dance and the distinctly non-theatrical context of waiting to create a dance-theater production, showcasing Lucky Plush’s signature blend of immediacy, humor and kineticism.